kx1t/planefence/README.md

 If you want to use PlaneFence as-is, then the instructions below will assume that you DON'T change the location or format of the log files.
 This means, that they are written as `/tmp/dump1090_127_0_0_1-yymmdd.txt` and `....log`.

 ### Install the scripts from this repository
 Clone the repository.
-Log into you Raspberry Pi and give the following commands:
+Log into you Raspberry Pi as user `pi`and give the following commands:

 ```
 cd